We're one of the largest employers in Northern Ireland

 Apprentices attend college one day per week, the remaining four days is spent at an Ulsterbus/Metro workshop where the college training is put into practice.
 Training in the workplace is an extension to what happens in college where it is necessary to record specific tasks undertaken in order to meet performance criteria thus building a portfolio of evidence.

 The Body Trades apprenticeship is four years in duration and combines the skills of three core trades i.e. Sheet Metal, Body Building and Painting.
-As an appropriate qualification incorporating training on these three skills could not be sourced in N. Ireland, our Body Trades Apprentices attend college in Coventry, England, where they undertake a specific Coach & Bus Body qualification.
 It is a three year course with each year split into four three week blocks.

-Applicants will need a minimum of 5 GCSE's at Grade C or above or equivalent, including Maths and English, or be expecting to obtain these by closing date.
+You will have a minimum of 5 GCSE's at Grade C or above or equivalent, including Maths and English, or be expecting to obtain these by closing date.

-Whilst not essential, it would be beneficial for applicants to have had involvement in an engineering-related activity and/or possess a relevant engineering qualification.
+Whilst not essential, it would be beneficial for you to have had involvement in an engineering-related activity and/or possess a relevant engineering qualification.

 Still having a look about?
 You might also be interested in this...

-We offer a challenging 2 year Operations Programme and a 3 year Engineering Programme that aims to create the next generation of Translink leaders.
-More on Our Graduate Programme
+We offer two challenging Graduate Management Programmes - one in Operations and the other in Engineering.
+Both aim to create the next generation of Translink leaders.
+More on Our Programme